 - For any side that isn’t glued, cut about .5 cm from the front piece of the mini paper gift bag so that one side of the paper is slightly longer than the other.

 - Using non-toxic glue, flip the longer piece over and glue it to the front paper.
 Some of the quarters may need the bottom of the bags glued too.

 Viola, beautiful mini brown paper bags.

 Next, download these printouts:

-You can either cut out the front and back circle printouts and then glue them on top of each other, which would make it really simple or you can make them into a firm cardboard tag (which is how I wanted mine to look).
-I recycled a few cereal boxes and pasted the front of the tags onto the cardboard.
+- You can either cut out the front and back circle printouts and then glue them on top of each other, which would make it really simple, or you can make them into a firm cardboard tag (which is how I wanted mine to look).
+Recycle a few cereal boxes and paste the front of the tags onto the cardboard.
 Using a glue stick works best.

-Once the glue was dry, I cut the tags out.
-Then, I cut out the back tags and glued them on to the back of the cardboard circles.
+- Once the glue is dry, cut the tags out.
+Then, cut out the back tags and glue them on to the back of the cardboard circles.
 Easy!

-I can’t wait for Miss Possum to give these out to her classmates on Tuesday.
-Before we give them out, we’re checking with the teacher to make sure there aren’t any children with allergies in the class.
-If there is a child that can’t have Reindeer Noses as a gift well, I still think our Candy Cane Clingers would be a hit for them!
+Before giving them out, check with the teacher to make sure there aren’t any children with allergies in the class.
+If there is a child that can’t have this Reindeer Noses gift well, the Candy Cane Clingers would be a hit for them!

 What are you giving out to your child’s classmates this Christmas?
 I’d love some ideas for next year!